ConLin-code/diet-tracker/README.md

-# diet-tracker
+# Dieting device
-This system tracks you calories you eat, and gives you the calories you should eat given if you want to cut, bulk or maingain.
+This system asks you a series of questions about yourself to estimate how many calories you burn each day.
+These questions cover aspects like height, weight, gender, and time spent walking.
+Based on your answers, the device calculates your total maintenance calories (the number of calories needed to maintain your current weight).
+It then determines how many calories you should consume to reach your goals (whether you're aiming to maintain, cut, or bulk).
+Afterward, it shows your daily calorie burn and the corresponding calorie deficit or surplus to help you achieve your weight goal.
+Finally, it provides a visual representation of your projected weight over the desired number of days, including your maintenance calories and the target calories you should eat to reach your goal.